salsabeel-tn/Iris-flower-ML-classification-model/README.md

 * Numpy<br>
 * pandas and its visualization package<br>
 The dataset is the famous Iris dataset that is found in scikit-learn.<br>
-The accuracy of this module proves to be 0.97, i.e. 97%.
+The accuracy of this model proves to be 0.97, i.e. 97%.